“I call for the previous question…”

 “I object, your Honor…”

-Each year these calls ring out in the legislative and judicial chambers of most state capitols in the United States.
-It is the voice of teenage America demanding that the bill under debate be voted upon or that some point of law in the courtroom be clarified.
-It comes from the nation’s finest seedbed for leadership – the YMCA Youth and Government Program.
-Initiated by the New York State YMCA in 1936, this unique and highly educational experience for high school age youth has spread to involve 37 states from Hawaii to Maine.
+These statements usually are heard in the state legislative and judicial chambers of most state capitols in the United States.
+But in Youth and Government, it is the voices of the youth of America that is heard.
+Started by the New York State YMCA in 1936, this unique and highly educational experience for high school students has spread to involve 37 states from Hawaii to Maine.
 About 60,000 teenagers and 2,500 adults participate across the nation annually in Youth and Government.
+Over 100 of them participate annually here in Illinois, and we are celebrating our 73rd year.

 Each year the students who decide to work as Legislators become involved in the process of identifying areas of critical need that can be alleviated or remedied on the state level.
 These students form small groups (3-4 students) with an advisor and develop a bill following extensive research from September through November.
 These bills are tested and perfected at two pre-legislative sessions.
-In March, the program climaxes with the students and advisors arriving in Springfield for a 3-day assembly.
-In Illinois, the students are privileged to sit in the actual Senate and House Chambers in the Capitol to debate their legislation, with the Youth lawyers and justices occupying the original Supreme Court at the Capitol and the Fourth Appellate Courtroom in the Supreme Court Building.
+In March, the program culminates with the students and advisors arriving in Springfield for a 3-day assembly.
+In Illinois, the students are privileged to sit in the actual Senate and House Chambers in the Capitol to debate their legislation.

-The Judicial Branch of Youth and Government is designed to give high school students a broader understanding of our judicial system by affording them the opportunity to serve as youth justices, lawyers, witnesses, jurors, clerks, and bailiffs in actual appellate cases.
-An optional local trial may still be held at the discretion of the local advisor.
-The program climaxes in Springfield in March, with each student serving both as a lawyer appealing his case and also as a Supreme Court Justice hearing the cases of others and rendering decisions.
+The Judicial Branch of Youth and Government is designed to give high school students a broader understanding of our judicial system by affording them the opportunity to serve as youth justices, lawyers, and clerk-bailiffs in actual appellate cases.
+An optional Mock Trial may be held at the discretion of the local advisor.
+The students produce a bench memo appealing a decision of a case, and present an oral argument at the General Assembly.
+The judicial program utilizes the Illinois State Supreme Court, and other courtrooms in Springfield for the students to argue the cases.

 Other Program Phases

-In addition to the Judicial and Legislative branches, students may participate as Newspaper reporters, Video personnel, Lobbyists, Legislative Assistants, elected officials — Governor, Lt.
+In addition to the Judicial and Legislative branches, students may participate as part of the Press Corps, Lobbyists, Legislative Assistants, elected officials — Governor, Lt.
 Governor, Secretary of State, Chief Justice, Speaker of the House, President of the Senate, etc.

 How to Become Involved